ImpulseAdventure/GUIslice-Builder/README.md

 ### Release History

+### Enhancements for 0.15.0
+- Added support for Teensy
+- Added Support for M5Stack
+- Support for Flash-based Numeric/Alpha input Fields
+- Support for Flash based Slider control.
+- Support for Toggle Button.
+- Support for Seekbar, a modern slider control.
+- Added Style options to Checkbox and Radio Buttons.
+- Base Page UI Elements will now show through other pages.

+### Changes for 0.15.0
+On Windows 10 the menubar is moved into the title pane.

+The templates/arduinofonts.csv and linuxfonts.csv have been replaced with templates/builder_fonts.json which should make it easier to add new or custom fonts.

+The Builder normally only does code generation for fonts that are referenced by UI Elements in the project file.
+The Project Tab now allows users to specify additional fonts to be loaded into the system so that they can be used with manual drawing of text.

+Added Apache log4j2 trace logging in GUIsliceBuilder/logs/builder.log to help hunt down bugs.
+The log file is rolled over daily and the rollover files are compressed using zip.
+A maximum of 5 log files are kept.

+#### Bug Fixes 0.15.0
+ - Bug No. 175 Load Additional Fonts that can be used with gslc_DrvDrawTxtAlign and other functions `#98`
+ - Bug No. 174 When property `Touch Enabled?=true` builder needs to add gslc_ElemSetClickEn call
+ - Bug No. 173 The selected colors for frame, fill and glow are not adopted for Sliders issue `#96`
+ - Bug No. 171 using ctrl-X in Property View can cause crashes
+ - Bug No. 170 Project Tab, screen size not used when placing or aligning widgets on screen issue `#93`
+ - Bug No. 169 Moto_mono22 font duplicated should be Moto_mono24 in arduinofonts.csv file issue `#92`
+ - Bug No. 168 Project Option Tab is output as a Page during code gen
+ - Bug No. 166 Support for extended font modes (eg. Teensy) - Builder issue `#89`

 ### Enhancements since 0.13.0

 - Enhancement to split [project name].ino file into  [project name].ino and [project name]_GSLC.h header.